On September 15, 2019, Purdue Pharma L.P. announced a preliminary agreement to settle the opioid litigation facing the Company.

 3. Voluntary Injunction and Independent Monitor:

-Upon entering bankruptcy, we agreed to be bound by – and continue to comply fully with – an unprecedented self-injunction that places limits on our ability to lobby on many opioid-related issues.
+Upon entering bankruptcy, we agreed to be bound by – and continue to comply in good faith with – an unprecedented self-injunction that places strict limits on our ability to promote opioid products.
 In February 2020, Purdue announced the appointment of former US Agriculture Secretary and Iowa Governor, Tom Vilsack, as Monitor.
-In this role, Secretary Vilsack will report on Purdue’s compliance with the terms of the voluntary injunction.
+In this role, Secretary Vilsack reports on Purdue’s compliance with the terms of the voluntary injunction.